You might recognize yourself here

 To yourself, or to others.
 At work, at home, or both.
 Connection is hard.
 Starting it, deepening it, sustaining it, or feeling like yourself in it.

 A new role, a move, a relationship that's shifted.
-The anxiety, the disorientation, not knowing who you are in this new version of your life.
-It is worth looking at, not just pushing through.
+The disorientation of not quite recognising yourself in this version of your life.
+There's something underneath worth understanding, not just getting through

 The Methodology